flatcar-archive/flatcar-docs/docs/setup/security/fips.md

 # Enabling OpenSSL FIPS provider

 [OpenSSL][openssl] is an open-source library used for ciphering and hashing.
 As a library, it is widely used by programming software and third-party programs to ensure security.
-OpenSSL has [submitted][openssl-submission] its FIPS module for review and validation by the NIST’s Cryptographic Module Validation Program.
-Hence, currently OpenSSL is FIPS compliant but not yet FIPS validated.
+OpenSSL 3.0 FIPS provider is FIPS [validated][certificate] since Aug.
+2022.

 OpenSSL FIPS module is built by default on Flatcar but it is required to update the OpenSSL configuration to actually use this module:
 ```bash